Training and Dates for Volunteers

 *Volunteers should be in place at the Holy Walk site by 5:30PM on Friday & at 4:30PM on Saturday.

-If you are available for help with the tear down of the Holy Walk site, we will be meeting at the Holy Walk site on Sunday, December 3, at noon.
+If you are available for help with the tear down of the Holy Walk site, we will be meeting at the Holy Walk site on Sunday, December 8.
 Your help is greatly appreciated!

 Gabriel, an angel from God, speaks to Mary in Nazareth.